Guide To Hazard Insurance For Homeowners

 There are several factors that go into determining the monthly premium for hazard insurance.
 The more your home is worth and the older your home, the higher the cost of the insurance.
 If your home is in a flood zone, or regularly experiences a fire or hurricane season, the cost of hazard insurance may be significantly cheaper than the cost of catastrophe.

 Deductibles also influence the amount homeowners pay in monthly premiums for their hazard insurance.
 Lower deductibles mean that you’ll pay less out of pocket in the event of a hazard-related crisis, but that often comes at the cost of a higher monthly premium.
 Any additional coverage you opt for, which includes raising the limits of your coverage, will result in higher overall insurance costs.

 What’s Hazard Escrow?

-The term “escrow” refers to an account used to pay real estate taxes and homeowners insurance that is split into monthly installments and included in a client’s mortgage payments along with principal and interest.
+The term “escrow” refers to an account used to pay real estate taxes, mortgage insurance (if applicable) and homeowners insurance that is split into monthly installments and included in a client’s mortgage payments along with principal and interest.

 Mortgage lenders may automatically add an escrow account to their policies or give clients a choice in the matter.
 Many loans require an escrow account by default, but depending on your situation, under the right circumstances, your lender may not require one or you may be able to get it removed after closing.
 Speak to your servicer.

-The advantage of an escrow account is that the payments are split up into 12 payments across the span of 12 months.
+The advantage of an escrow account is that the payments are split by 12 across the span of 12 months.
 The amount is calculated on a yearly basis according to the actual amount of the insurance premiums.
 Since the premiums fluctuate, the amount has to be recalculated every year.